North Korea changes its time zone

 It is expected to happen in May or early June.

-Mr Trump has previously expressed a preference for meeting in the demilitarized zone between the North and South, but Singapore is also an option.
+Mr Trump has previously expressed a preference for meeting in the demilitarized zone between the North and South but Singapore is also an option.

 The meeting was suggested and provisionally agreed in March, after a South Korean delegation met Mr Kim in Pyongyang and later visited the White House.